This gluten free tabouli recipe uses protein-rich quinoa instead of the traditional bulgur wheat to create a fresh and delicious Mediterranean salad.

 - Flat leaf parsley.
 The fresh parsley takes the lead role in this salad, and it’s important that you use the right kind.
 Flat leaf, also called Italian, parsley is what you want to use.
 Curly parsley is far less flavorful than flat leaf parsley and it also has more volume – meaning it takes less curly parsley to make the same amount of tabouli that flat leaf parsley makes, further watering down the flavor.

 - Fresh tomatoes.
 We’re chopping the tomatoes finely for this quinoa salad, so any kind you want to use is fine.
-It’s easier to chop a larger tomato, so avoid small ones like cherry tomatoes.
+It’s easier to chop a larger tomato, so avoid small ones like cherry tomatoes or grape tomatoes.

 - Lemons.
 Fresh lemon juice is key to this recipe.